navillasa/navillasa.github.io/_posts/2025-08-19-tv-hub-project-overview.md

 I faced a classic engineering dilemma: **build something complex that needs sophisticated infrastructure, or build something simple and add sophisticated infrastructure anyway?**

 After cycling through ideas (distributed microservices, ML pipelines, IoT dashboards) I kept returning to one idea: a TV show aggregator.
-Because it was an app with some appeal and use beyond demonstrating its own tech stack.
+Because it was an app with some appeal and usefulness beyond demonstrating its own tech stack.
 The app itself is straightforward: fetch trending shows from TMDB and TVmaze APIs, rank by popularity, display in a clean interface.

-**The twist?** I deployed it with enterprise-grade DevOps practices that would typically serve a team of a 50+ engineers.
+**But there's a twist.** I deployed it with enterprise-grade DevOps practices that would typically serve a team of a 50+ engineers.
 Or at least a dozen.

 ## Strategic Design Decisions